 - And more.

 A content management system stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it on different sections of the website.
+A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different sections of the website or blog.

 The introduction of CMS-driven websites was a pivotal step in allowing non-technical users to take charge of their own web presence.